stagedml/pylightnix/docs/demos/MNIST.md

 because it's accuracy is slightly better.
 This choice could be encoded in Pylightnix by using appropriate matcher.
 In our case we could use a standard matcher called `match_best`.
-It takes one filename argument  and matches with the realization, which have the biggest floating point number stored in a file with this name.
+It takes one filename argument  and matches with the realization, which has the biggest floating point number stored in a file with this name.